 - Pinch of salt

-- Thoroughly combine the remaining ingredients in a small bowl or measuring pitcher.
+- Thoroughly combine the remaining ingredients in a small bowl.

 - Pour ¼ of the batter (about 1 ounce) into the container and shake it gently from side to side to distribute evenly.
 Microwave on high for 45 seconds (see notes #2).